-Administration fee revenue is recognized when it is earned, and unpaid amounts are classified as accounts receivable, related party.
-Refer to Note 6 for details on the administration fees earned.
-The Company had administration fee receivables of \$2,574,508 and \$2,709,246 at June 30, 2021 and 2020, respectively.
+Administration fee revenue is recognized when it is earned, and unpaid amounts are classified as accounts receivable, related parties on the consolidated balance sheets.
+Refer to Note 8 for details on the administration fees earned.
+The Company had administration fee receivables of \$2,946,059 and \$2,574,508 at June 30, 2022 and 2021, respectively.